IgniteUI/igniteui-docfx/kr/components/action-strip.md

 ## Action Strip
 <p class="highlight">
 The Ignite UI for Angular [`igxActionStrip`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html) represents a template area for one or more actions.
-The Action Strip is intended to provide additional UI and functionality for a specific container.
-This container should be relative, because the Action Strip attempts to overlay its relative parent.
+The Action Strip is intended to provide additional UI and functionality for a specific element container.
+This container should be relative, because the Action Strip attempts to overlay it.
 This provides an easy way to position the actions over the parent.
-Event though the parent is overlapped by the Action Strip the main interactions and user access to the container will remain available.
+Even though the parent is overlapped by the Action Strip the main interactions and user access to the container will remain available.
 </p>

 <div class="divider--half"></div>